marcantonyw/agoraphobia/src/content/agoraphobia.md

 Diet/lifestyle changes: I've just written 4500 words about not avoiding bad feelings, so this might sound contradictory - but yeah this can help a lot.
 Too much to say about this for this section, more on this later.

-I think this would be a good time to talk about the program - what to actually do.
+Now we need to get to the program - what to actually do.
 But before we do that, we need to be on the same page about the mindset.

 Panic attacks are safe.
 Feelings aren't the problem, avoidance is the problem.